pranavshankar-dev/WC-Fantasy-League/README.md

-# Clockstars WC 2026 fantasy pool
+# WC 2026 fantasy pool

 A self-updating dashboard for the Clockstars World Cup fantasy pool.